-The first channel of distribution reported by ULMA consisted of direct sales from ULMA to U.S. customers.27 We preliminarily determine that these are EP sales.
-The second channel of distribution reported by ULMA involved back-to-back invoicing through ULMA Piping USA, ULMA's U.S. affiliate.
+ULMA's U.S. affiliate.
 In this channel, ULMA invoiced the product to ULMA Piping USA on the date the merchandise left the factory; ULMA issued an invoice from ULMA Piping USA to the U.S. customer on the same date.
-The documentation, invoicing, transportation, U.S. entry duties, antidumping duties, and all other expenses were born by ULMA, and ULMA was the importer.
-The merchandise never entered into ULMA Piping USA's possession, inventory, or books.28 As all the terms of sale were negotiated by ULMA before the subject flanges entered the United States, we preliminarily determine that these are EP sales.
+ULMA was responsible for the documentation, invoicing, transportation, U.S. entry duties, antidumping duties, and all other expenses, and ULMA was the importer.
+The merchandise never entered into ULMA Piping USA's possession, inventory, or books.27 Because ULMA negotiated all terms of sale with its customers before the subject flanges entered the United States, we preliminarily determine that these are EP sales.